Delt06/persistence/README.md

 - `PlayerDataContainer`
 - `DemoScript`

 That's it!
-Run the game and can verify that data is indeed saved.
+Run the game and verify that data is indeed saved.
 (On Windows, check `C:\\Users\[user_name]\AppData\\LocalLow\[company_name]\[product_name]`)